About bplant.org

 We also are bringing the concept of ecoregions to the forefront, and using ecoregions rather than political boundaries to generate range maps and plant distribution lists.

-A Dynamic Approach To Web Design
+A Dynamic But Simple Approach To Web Design

 Alex Zorach's Face